adishavit/argh/README.md

 Some bring their whole extended family of related and unrelated external dependencies (*yes, I'm looking at you Boost*).
 Some require quirky syntax and/or very verbose setups that sacrifice simplicity for the generation of a cute usage message and validation.
 Many come to dominate your `main()` file and yet others do not build on multiple plaforms - for some even their own tests and trivial usage cause crashes on some systems. *Argh!*

-If you're writing a highly-sophisticated command line tool, then `Boost.Program_options` and its kin might give you many advanced options.
+If you're writing a highly-sophisticated command line tool, then `Boost.Program_options` and its kind might give you many advanced options.
 However, if you need to get up and running quickly, effectively and with minimal fuss, give the single header-file `argh` a try.

 ## TL;DR
 It doesn't get much simpler than this: